sravyakota20/ECS134A_Proj3/README.md

 ### Changes 12

-No major changes — I just oriented my splitters differently (left-to-right instead of top-down) so the wiring was less messy.
+No major changes.
+I just oriented my splitters differently (left-to-right instead of top-down) so the wiring was less messy.